Winnipeg: Festivals

 Festival du Voyageur, Western Canada's largest winter festival, celebrates the early French explorers of the Red River Valley.
 Folklorama is the largest and longest-running cultural celebration festival in the world.
 The Jazz Winnipeg Festival and the Winnipeg Folk Festival both celebrate Winnipeg's music community.
 The Winnipeg Music Festival offers a competition venue for amateur musicians.
 The Winnipeg Fringe Theatre Festival is the second-largest alternative theatre festival in North America.
-The Winnipeg International Writers Festival (also called THIN AIR) brings writers to Winnipeg for workshops and readings.
+The Winnipeg International Writers Festival (also called Plume WInnipeg) brings writers to Winnipeg for workshops and readings.
 The LGBT community in the city is served by Pride Winnipeg, an annual gay pride festival and parade, and Reel Pride, the oldest LGBTQ2s+ film festival in Canada.

 Sports

 Canada Life Centre is an indoor arena in downtown Winnipeg.
-It is the home arena of the NHL's Winnipeg Jets and the AHL's Manitoba Moose.
+It is the home arena of the Winnipeg Jets (NHL) and the Manitoba Moose (AHL).

-Princess Auto Stadium is home to the CFL's Winnipeg Blue Bombers.